brief illustration -post 4-bearing types connections

 Let us refer back to the equation, the shear If Fult=120 kSI. while the shear factor 0.625*ca=0.90 if the connection is >38″, cb=1 for threaded portion is excluded, the multiplication will give =120*0.625*0.9*1=67.50 KSI.

 The Fult=120.0 ksi, for the case of group A, ASTM A 325.
-While for group B where ASTM A 490, then Fu=150 ksi, table J3.2 is divided into two parts, in which the first part is Nominal tensile strength=0.75*Fult, whether threaded included or excluded
+For group B, where ASTM A 490, then Fu=150 ksi, table J3.2 is divided into two parts, in which the first part is Nominal tensile strength=0.75*Fult, whether threaded included or excluded.

 Relation between nominal shear strength and f ultimate.

-Let us have a look at table J3.2.The Fult=120.0 ksi, for the case of group A, ASTM A 325.
-While for group b, where ASTM A 490, then Fu=150 ksi, the table J3.2 is divided into two parts, in which the first part is Nominal tensile strength=0.75*Fult., whether threaded included or excluded.
+Let us have a look at Table J3.2.The Fult=120.0 ksi, for the case of group A, ASTM A 325.
+For group b, where ย ASTM A 490, then Fu=150 ksi, table J3.2 is divided into two parts, in which the first part is Nominal tensile strength=0.75*Fult., whether threaded included or excluded.

-Let us check the table back, we will find that 68 ksi is in the table at Group A, at the x, excluded.
-Group A e.g, X, when threads are excluded from the shear planes. if again multiply by 0.80, for the case of the threaded portion is in the shear plane, then the Fnv=54.4 ksi=54 ksi.
+Let us check the table back.
+We will find that 68 ksi is in the table at Group A, at the x, excluded.
+Group A, e.g., X, when threads are excluded from the shear planes.
+If again multiplied by 0.80, for the case of the threaded portion being in the shear plane, then the Fnv=54.4 ksi=54 ksi.

 Nominal shear strength value and tensile strength value for bolts.